 A quiet pizzicato section ensues, and leads into another atonal pastiche, with the cello again pressing.
 The violins gradually build the intensity almost to a frenzy as they scurry about with scattered melodies.
 Then the opening mood returns, with gentle atonality.
 Melodies become longer, and the dark background is just magnificent.
 A more conservative section is now heard, which then builds into a brief crescendo, followed by some string sound effects.

 As we near the end, the violins conjure up a previously unheard mood, with pizzicato underlying the work of the violins.
 Now they set a racing tempo with atonality again prevailing.
 This leads into a false ending, followed by a handful of notes, and the piece concludes on a chord.

 This is a fascinating work, Modern but never grating, with a high level of abstraction and atonality, together with a great deal of diversity in texture.
 I will surely be revisiting this composer in the future.

-Six of his string quartets are available; they happen to be the later ones.
-The review copy, titled Music of Ezra Laderman – Vol. 3 by the Cassatt Quartet is on Amazon US and UK, Presto has it as a download.
-Only String Quartet No. 2 is on Spotify but there are many quartets on YouTube.
+Six of Laderman’s string quartets are available – they happen to be the later ones.
+The review copy, Music of Ezra Laderman – Vol. 3 on Albany Records, by the Cassatt Quartet is on Amazon US and UK, Presto has it as a download.

 Listenability: Fascinating Modern quartet, featuring many different moods.